richie1988/Web_developer_booking_App/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

- We would like to express our heartfelt gratitude to **Microvere** for the invaluable learning experience they have provided.
+ We would like to express our heartfelt gratitude to **Microverse** for the invaluable learning experience they have provided.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>